- Open Events

 Key Stage 3 pupils can enrol onto as many or as few of the 8 core subjects as they like.
 The fee remains the same.
 Below are the subjects pupils can study, as part of the core package.

-Below are additional subjects pupils can add alongside the core subjects.
+Below are the additional core subjects pupils can add alongside the core subjects.
 These additional topics will help to engage and inspire your child and spark a passion for learning.
-Additional subjects are charged at an extra cost per year.
+Pupils can add up to 5 additional subjects to the core package, anymore are charged at an extra cost per year.

 Your child can study the full UK Key Stage 3 curriculum online and access a high quality education through our virtual school .
 Our online Key Stage 3 education includes timetabled, live lessons.
 Your child can access a consistent and high-quality education from anywhere in the world.